-In this article, I will be introducing you to some of the funniest idioms in the Korean language.
+In this article, I will be introducing you to some of the funniest Korean idioms.

-As you are aware, idioms are words or phrases that can have figurative meanings that are completely different from the literal meaning of the words.
+As you know, idioms are words or phrases that have figurative meanings that are completely different from the literal meaning of the words.

 Some examples of idioms in the U.S. are phrases like raining cats and dogs, out of the blue, dead as a doornail, hold your horses, cool as a cucumber, etc.